jonmaddock/easyVVUQ-process/examples/README.md

 ## Cluster evaluation

 For more intensive studies (more uncertain parameters, higher order PCEs), parallelised cluster execution is required.
 The job script `run_infeas_cluster.job` only requests a single processor, but Dask is subsequently used to parallelise to 4 "workers" (in this case, processors) in the `infeas_cluster.ipynb` notebook.
 This approach is used in the main study.

+## Input file preparation

+This covers the preparation of a Process input file for UQ analysis.